reaktor/pluspool-led/README.md

 **New:**

 Deployments are done with [Vercel](https://vercel.com/plus-pool/).
 Any pushes to the `stable` branch trigger a deploy.
-Vercel hosts our Next.js app with SSG(Static Site Generation) and ISG (Incremental Static Regeneration).
+Vercel hosts our Next.js app with SSG(Static Site Generation) and ISR (Incremental Static Regeneration).

 **AWS CDK Step function worfklow also triggers a site deploy via deploy hook everytime data scraping completes based on its cron schedule**